Western Apache people: Language and culture

 Some 14,000 Western Apache still speak their Western Apache language, and the tribes are working to preserve it.
 Bilingual teachers are often employed in the lower elementary grades to promote that goal, but many children tend to learn to speak only the widely spoken English, mingled with occasional Spanish, depending on their home languages.

 In relation to culture, tribal schools offer classes in Native handicrafts, such as basket weaving; making bows, arrows, spears, shields; and cradles for infants.
 Girls and young women at the elementary and secondary level are taught how to make native regalia from buckskin, in addition to making silver jewelry.
 In addition, young men often become jewelry makers and are taught skills in this area.

 Western Apache bands and tribes

+Map of Apache Tribes in Arizona and neighboring tribes.

 White Mountain Apache

 The White Mountain Apache or Dził Łigai Si’án Ndéé "People of the White Mountains" (Sierra Blanca Apache'), are centered in Fort Apache Indian Reservation.
 It is the most eastern band of the Western Apache group.
 The White Mountain Apache are a federally recognized tribe.
 Their traditional area ranged from the White Mountains near present-day Snowflake, Arizona, the Little Colorado River in the north over the Gila Mountains south to the Pinaleno Mountains near Safford (Ichʼįʼ Nahiłtį́į́)) and parts of Chihuahua and Sonora, Mexico.
 They lived near waterways, which they used for their crops, such as along the East Fork and North Fork of the White River, Willow Creek, Black River and the Gila River.